 - The UCDF Guidelines (issued by the Vice-Provost, Innovations in Undergraduate Education), and

-- Graduate Division Interdivisional Teaching Approval Process and Application Form.
+- Graduate Division Interdivisional Teaching Approval Process and Application Form (Word)

 Proposals for UCDF courses will be accepted on a rolling basis.
 All proposals will first be reviewed in the Dean’s Office, and all supported proposals for new courses will require approval through Arts & Science curriculum governance processes.

-If you have any questions about proposing a UCDF course in Arts & Science, please contact Pam Gravestock, Director, Teaching Support & Faculty Development by e-mail email@example.com.
+If you have any questions about proposing a UCDF course in Arts & Science, please contact Alex Logue, Assistant Director, Teaching & Learning Initiatives, email@example.com.